 - Too much heat: tomatoes love heat, but not too much.
 Prolonged extreme heat stresses the tomato and causes it to to stop developing;

-- Too much cold: tomatoes stop cease producing the carotene necessary for ripening if temperatures get too low, as often happens at the end of the season;
+- Too much cold: tomatoes stop producing the carotene necessary for ripening if temperatures get too low, as often happens at the end of the season (this is the problem I usually have);

 - Too much feeding and watering: tomatoes that are too well pampered just keep putting on fresh new growth instead of diverting their energies to seed production through ripening their fruit.